 Noise is highly regulated in the wind energy industry.
-Noise modelling and monitoring are well-established sciences, and with well-defined compliance limits set in Victorian regulations.
-OSMI aims to perform better than compliance requirements by designing a project that achieves noise levels below compliance limits at all residences and undertakes noise measurements using best practice equipment and analysis.
+Noise modelling and monitoring are well-established sciences, with well-defined compliance limits set in Victorian regulations.
+We aim to perform better than compliance requirements by designing a project that achieves noise levels below compliance limits at all residences and undertakes noise measurements using best practice equipment and analysis.
 It is our objective to design a project that complies with ‘high amenity’ noise criteria where possible for near neighbours.

-OSMI is committed to designing a project that does not impact negatively on the everyday lives and comfort of the neighbouring communities.
+We are committed to designing a project that does not negatively impact on the everyday lives and comfort of the neighbouring communities.
 We aim to do this using the most suitable, high-quality turbine models and sensitive project design.
 While noise is a common concern for residents near wind farm proposals, wind farms are a well-established industry and the technology and design processes have improved greatly over the last 20 years.

 Preliminary Noise Assessment